notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

 As a direct and proximate cause of COINBASE’s conduct, Receiver has been damaged.

--35
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com

-COUNT VIII – UNJUST ENRICHMENT [Receiver against Defendant] Receiver re-alleges, and adopts by reference herein, Paragraphs 1-114 and 144-150 above, and further alleges:
+COUNT VIII – UNJUST ENRICHMENT
+ [Receiver against Defendant]

+Receiver re-alleges, and adopts by reference herein, Paragraphs 1-114 and 144-150 above, and further alleges:

 184. Receiver and the proposed Class conferred a benefit upon COINBASE by depositing valuable cryptocurrency into CRYPTSY’s care, which COINBASE knew or should of known was being stolen by VERNON and CRYPTSY and liquidated at COINBASE for the benefit of VERNON.

 185.
 As a result of COINBASE’s unfair, misleading, and unlawful conduct alleged herein, COINBASE has unjustly received and retained benefits at the expense of Receiver.